 Diagnostic Examinations.
-Entering students, including all transfer students, must also take a diagnostic examination in piano during orientation week of their first semester on campus, regardless of previous piano course work completed.
-These transfer students are required to reach a minimum level of achievement indicated on the Piano Placement Exam.
+Entering students, including all transfer students, must take a diagnostic examination in piano during orientation week of their first semester on campus, regardless of previous piano course work completed.
+All students are required to reach a minimum level of piano proficiency.